Mikev60/recipes-booklet/README.md

 Next features :

-- Ingredient category
+- "To do before" section, like take the butter out of the fridge + include switch
+- "Warning section", like "temp and baking time depends on the mold type" + include switch
+- Material needed section
 - Edit form : group ingredients by category with collapse element, and put steps in collapse element to make it clearer, main picture in collapse element
-- "To do before" section, like take the butter out of the fridge
-- "Warning section", like "temp and baking time depends on the mold type"
 - Run mode + notes for each run
 - Notes on ingredients
 - Reordering photos in steps